perth330/bmarket/README.md

 ### Association
 - belongs_to :user
 - belongs_to :brand
-- belongs_to :categoryes
+- belongs_to :category
 - has_many :comments, dependent: :destroy
 - has_many :images, dependent: :destroy
-- has_one :dealings, dependent: :destroy
+- has_one :dealing, dependent: :destroy
 - has_many :products_tags
 - has_many :tags,  through:  :products_tags